-This is a great way for children to keep up their reading skills in the long summer break, and we're delighted that three brilliant Usborne titles across different genres have been selected as recommended reads for the Summer Reading Challenge 2019.
+This is a great way for children to keep up their reading skills in the long summer break, and we're delighted that four brilliant Usborne titles across different genres have been selected as recommended reads for the Summer Reading Challenge 2020.

-Although children can read any books for the challenge, these three titles are part of The Summer Reading Challenge book collection – comprised of 71 must-have reads for children aged 4-11.
+Although children can read any books for the challenge, these three titles are part of The Summer Reading Challenge Silly Squad book collection – comprised of 68 must-have reads for children aged 4-11.

-This is the second year running that Usborne has had three titles included in the collection, as well as the second year in a row for a Billy and the Mini Monsters book to be featured.
-Almost 700K children took part in last year's challenge, Mischief Makers, across 96% of all authorities in England, Wales and Scotland.
+This is the third year running that Usborne has had at least three titles included in the collection, as well as the third year in a row for a Billy and the Mini Monsters book to be featured.